Svelto Entity Component System 3.x

 In case of bugs

-Best option is to fork and clone https://github.com/sebas77/Svelto.ECS.Tests, add a new test to reproduce the problem and request a pull.
-Then open a github, I come here pretty often 😃.
-Also feel free to contact me on twitter or leave comments on the blog!
+Best option is to fork and clone https://github.com/sebas77/Svelto.ECS.Tests, add new tests to reproduce the problem and request a pull.
+I will then fix the issue.
+Also feel free to contact me on Discord.

 I like the project, how can I help?